logzio/documentation/docs/user-guide/cloud-siem/quick-guide/select-dashboards.md

 ---
-sidebar_position: 1
+sidebar_position: 11
 ---

-# Select dashboards for your Cloud SIEM Summary page
+# Select Dashboards For Your Cloud SIEM Summary Page